Juliana-Madeira/react-movie-lib/README.md

+#About this project

+The MovieLib app was all created in React.js, styled with CSS3.
+Requests were made to the TMDB API, an API with information about movies, people and much more.
+For these requests, the axios library was used.
+Discover the API used here https://developers.themoviedb.org/3/getting-started/introduction This project was made by web developer Juliana Madeira

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).